miphe/remember/docs/syntax-highlighting-in-entries.md

     end
     ```

-_When writing a code clock, I can choose which code language is highlighted, as shown below._
+_When writing a code block, I can choose which code language is highlighted, as shown below._

     ```ruby
     def meth(ary)